updated on 06 July 2023

 These firms usually act in private client matters and sometimes for small private companies.
 Hours (and salaries) will be lower than at other firms, but lawyers here often claim to enjoy a more personally rewarding working environment.

-Work placement schemes
+Vacation schemes/work placement schemes

 When to apply

 Many law firms look to fill their training contract places two years in advance.
-For law undergraduates this means applying in June/July of the summer vacation between your second and third year (and before you start the GDL if you are a non-law graduate), though some firms set different deadlines.
-Some smaller firms accept applications only a year in advance, when they will have a better idea of their personnel requirements.
+For law undergraduates this means applying in June/July of the summer vacation between your second and third year, although some firms set different deadlines.
+Some smaller firms accept applications only one year in advance, when they’ll have a better idea of their personnel requirements.

 How to apply